WRS Steps 7-12 Practicum

 - Must be completed within 15 months from start date

-- At least 50 practicum lessons
+- At least 50 full WRS practicum lessons with an approved practicum student

 - Submit a pretesting report on the practicum student, including educational history and current test results.